 Why Hindu Gods Have Many Hands?

-According to popular belief, which is also accepted by most scholars, Hindu gods and deities are believed to be supernatural beings.
-They don’t possess any material body like we living beings to do here on earth, so the common laws of physics don’t apply to them.
-It’s believed that their realm is from another dimension that is beyond the reach of human intelligence.
+According to Hindu belief, which is also accepted by most scholars, Hindu gods and deities are believed to be supernatural beings.
+They do not have material bodies like we have here on Earth, so the ordinary rules of physics do not apply to them.
+Their realm is thought to be from another dimension that is beyond the reach of human knowledge.

-We can not understand through our limited sensory knowledge.
-Thus, to materialize the concept of such supernatural beings, seers and sages of ancient India depicted gods with multiple heads and arms to signify their different personalities, traits, and qualities.
-To be honest, every god in the entire Hindu pantheon has at least one of their avatars mentioned or shown with multiple arms.
+We are unable to comprehend due to our inadequate sensory capability.
+To materialize the concept of such supernatural beings, ancient Indian seers and sages represented gods with numerous heads and arms to represent their various personalities, attributes, and qualities.
+To be honest, every god in Hinduism has at least one avatar where they have multiple hands or arms.

 Adi Narayana – The Supreme God

 Adi Narayana is believed to be the supreme god, who is the eternal source of all creation.
-According to various Hindu texts, the entire cosmos and universe were created right after he came into existence.
-Thus, he’s also called “Adi” or the oldest one.
-In the major six schools of Vedic philosophy, he is the one who’s described as the ultimate soul.
+According to various hindu texts, the entire cosmos and universe were created right after he came into existence.
+Thus, he’s also called “Adi”, or the oldest one.
+In the major six schools of Vedic philosophy, he is the one who is described as the ultimate soul.

-I often see people get confused with Adi Narayana and Lord Vishnu because they look very similar in appearance.
-You have guessed it right, they are actually the same god but often described individually.
-It’s so because, Hindu texts and scriptures have a common culture of calling one deity with many names, and that’s why they are mistaken as completely separate beings.
-They are like two sides of one coin.
+I often see people get confused between Adi Narayana and Lord Vishnu because they look very similar in appearance.
+You guessed it right; they are the same god, but they are often described separately.
+It’s because Hindu books and traditions have a common culture of referring to one deity by multiple names, which is why they’re misidentified as wholly unique deities.

-According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as – “one of the five Vyuhas of Lord Vishnu.”
-Anyway, both of them are shown as having four arms, and each holding a similar set of objects.
-The first hand on the lower-left holds a lotus, the second one on the upper-left holds a conch.
-The upper right hand holds a chakra, and the lower right holds a mace.
+According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as “one of the five Vyuhas of Lord Vishnu“.
+Anyway, both of them are shown as having four arms and each holding a similar set of objects.

 Nataraja – The Lord Of Dance